William E. Kilcrease

 William Edward Kilcrease (died 1860) was a state legislator in Florida.
 He served in the Florida House of Representatives in 1850 and the Florida Senate in 1852, 1854, and 1855.
-He had a cotton plantations in Gadsden County.
+He owned a cotton plantation in Gadsden County.
 He owned slaves.

 He purchased the Edward Curry Love House in Quincy, Florida.
 Its previous owners died in a Yellow Fever epidemic.
 His son Albert Gilchrist became governor of Florida.

 Kirk Kirkland wrote a book about his wife becoming a widow after his death in 1860, remarrying, and serving as First Lady of Florida for her bachelor son.